PoCInnovation/Workshops/software/14.Vercel/README.md

 - Create a new project with the **NextJS** template
 - Wait until your project is deployed

-> :bulb: There are many templates available [here](https://github.com/vercel/next.js/tree/canary/examples)
+> 💡 There are many templates available [here](https://github.com/vercel/next.js/tree/canary/examples)

 Your project is now deployed online.